blacklightpy/vaultofknowledge/Z2-Rough Notes 2/General/Surround Sound Systems.md

 They also balance audio inside a large room as they can be placed nearby the center of the room if floor-standing speakers are too intrusive.

 ## 6. AV Recievers
 They are the brain of a surround sound system.
-They have ports to plug in all your speakers, TV, DVD player, etc. Modern AV receivers support various [[Surround Sound Formats 1]] such as Dolby Atmos and DTS.
+They have ports to plug in all your speakers, TV, DVD player, etc. Modern AV receivers support various [[Surround Sound Formats]] such as Dolby Atmos and DTS.

 # Reference
 https://www.makeuseof.com/understanding-surround-sound-systems